chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 ### IDOR
 An Insecure Direct Object Reference (IDOR) vulnerability is a type of access control flaw where an application, instead of using an indirect identifier like a session token, directly exposes references to internal objects (like database records, files, or other resources) through user-supplied input.
 Attackers can exploit this by manipulating these references to gain unauthorized access to other users' data or resources.

-### Note
+### How To IDOR
-We can systematically try all values of ReadMessage starting from 1 and going up, and as soon as we get to 6, we find an important message.

 The most straightforward way to try different values for ReadMessage is to copy the original URL:
 `http://silverplatter.thm:8080/silverpeas/RSILVERMAIL/jsp/ReadMessage.jsp?ID=5`
 and open a new tab in our web browser and then paste it as-is, but before pressing the Return key, change the final value, like:
 `http://silverplatter.thm:8080/silverpeas/RSILVERMAIL/jsp/ReadMessage.jsp?ID=1`
 and so on, until it stops providing new and valuable information.

+We can systematically try all values of ReadMessage starting from 1 and going up, and as soon as we get to 6, we find an important message.

 ![Silverpeas Login Window](/assets/silverpeas-scr1ptkiddy-tim-ssh.webp){: style="border: 2px solid black;"}

-From here we gather the following information:
+From the image above, when ReadMessage is set to value 6, we gather the following information:
 - there is an SSH login and password
 - username: tim
 - password: cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol